Cryptolens/docs/examples/offline-verification.md

 Dim licensefile = New LicenseKey().LoadFromFile("ActivationFile20180606.skm")

 If (licensefile.HasValidSignature(RSAPubKey, 365).IsOnRightMachine(AddressOf SKGL.SKM.getSHA256).IsValid()) Then

+    ' if you have multiple products, make sure the license file has correct product id.
+    'If (licensefile.ProductId <> 123) Then
+    '    Console.WriteLine("This license file is not for this product.")
+    '    Return
+    'End If

     Console.WriteLine("License verification successful.")
 Else
     Console.WriteLine("The license file is not valid or has expired.")